cs1302uga/cs1302-ce24/README.md

 1. Based on the program output, document the `downUp` method using Javadoc so that other people who want to use the method will understand what it's supposed to do.
 Your description should not narrate the code; instead it should describe the output based on the method's input.

-   * Feel free to use `CallStackApp` to rapidly try different inputs so that you can get a better idea of what the method is doing.
+Feel free to use `CallStackApp` to rapidly try different inputs so that you can get a better idea of what the method is doing -- the final column in the timeline shows the overall output.

 1. After you've finished documenting the code, add and commit your `src` directory which now contains `DownUp.java` in one of its subdirectories, **then tag it as `checkpoint-3.1`**.